Due to constant changes in the Facebook marketing ecosystem, it can be stressful to ensure that your paid ads are delivering the desired performance.

-Apple introduced changes with the iOS 14 update that impact how Facebook receives and processes conversion events from tools like Facebook Pixel.
-The tech giant now requires mobile apps to have prompts for its iOS 14 users where they get to choose whether to opt-in for tracking or not.
+One such example is when Apple introduced the iOS 14 update, that impacted how Facebook receives and processes conversion events from tools like Facebook Pixel.
+This change meant that mobile apps must have prompts for its users where they get to choose whether to opt-in for tracking or not.

-Due to the less tracking of user activity, marketers have less data to work with for Facebook Ads optimization.
-As a result, you may be overwhelmed when your ads don’t deliver the desired performance.
+From the release of this update to future operating systems, we see that most users tend to opt-out of personalized advertising, making it difficult for you to get the conversion rate you desire.
 But as you work to improve your Facebook Ads strategy, you should have a clear idea of the FB Ads benchmarks for your industry.
 This will help you set targets and limits that you shouldn’t cross.

 This article shares the Facebook metrics averages for different industries to help you plan your campaigns better.

-Below, you will find the latest performance benchmarks for advertising on Facebook in 4 key metrics:
+Below, you will find the latest performance benchmarks for paid advertising on Facebook in four key metrics:

 These Facebook metrics are for 18 industries: Auto, Apparel, Beauty, B2B, Education, Consumer Services, Employment & Job Training, Fitness, Finance & Insurance, Healthcare, Home Improvement, Industrial Services, Legal, Retail, Real Estate, Travel & Hospitality, and Technology.

 1. Average click-through rate on Facebook by industry

 The average CTR for Facebook Ads across all the 18 industries is 0.90 percent.

 Figure 1: Average click-through rate by industry.
 Source: WordStream